Why it’s important for children to read the news

 Why can the news be scary for children?

-When the news pouring onto your screens is a daily dose of terrorist attacks, earthquakes, innocent civilians being showered with bombs or politicians behaving badly, you may be forgiven for not wanting to share it with your children.
+When the news pouring onto your screens is a daily dose of natural disasters, war or politicians behaving badly, you may be forgiven for not wanting to share it with your children.